joinmarket-webui/jamdocs/docs/index.md

 # Getting Started

-Welcome, anon!
 The goal of Jam is to make it easier to improve the financial privacy of yourself and others.

 Both Jam and its documentation are a work in progress.
 We are writing these docs as we progress, out in the open.
 If you want to help, please